Code-Nycticebus/cebus/docs/README.md

 ## Functions

 - **Output**:
+  - `io_write(file, fmt, ...)`: Writes a formated string into the file
-  - `io_write(file, bytes, error)`: Writes byte data to a file or stream.
+  - `io_write_bytes(file, bytes, error)`: Writes byte data to a file or stream.

 - **Input**:
-  - `io_read(file, size, buffer, error)`: Reads a specified amount of byte data from a file or stream into a buffer.
+  - `io_read_bytes(file, size, buffer, error)`: Reads a specified amount of byte data from a file or stream into a buffer.
   - `io_read_line(file, size, buffer, error)`: Reads a line of text from a file or stream into a buffer.
   - `input(prefix)`: Displays a prompt and reads a line of text from standard input.

 ## Usage Example